-Research and Development Services: The Company is incurring research and development costs, with Janssen responsible for up to 100% of the costs, depending on the type of research and development services being performed.
-The Company records costs associated with the development activities as research and development expenses in the condensed consolidated statements of operations and comprehensive loss consistent with ASC 730, Research and Development.
-The reimbursement of the research and development costs by Janssen is representative of the joint risk sharing nature of the arrangement.
+Research and Development Services: ~~The Under the Collaboration Agreement, the~~ Company is incurring incurred research and development costs, with Janssen responsible for up to 100% of the costs, depending on the type of research and development services being performed.
+The Company ~~records~~ recorded costs associated with the development activities as research and development expenses in the condensed consolidated statements of operations and comprehensive loss consistent with ASC 730, Research and Development.
+The reimbursement of the research and development costs by Janssen ~~is~~ was representative of the joint risk sharing nature of the arrangement.
 The Company considered the guidance in ASC 808 and recognizes the payments received from Janssen as a reduction to research and development expense when the related costs are incurred.